mprestin77/oci-vgpu-kvm/README.md

 Rerun the script for every VGPU profile that you want to create.
 Only a single vGPU profile can be configured per GPU.

-Add to root’s crontab to persist all configured devices after server reboot
+Add to root’s crontab to persist all configured devices after server reboot.
+Open root's crontab editor:

 sudo crontab -e

+Enter the line below and save the file

 @reboot sudo /usr/lib/nvidia/sriov-manage -e ALL

 4.4	Start libvirt service and enable automatic restart after server reboot